 o Small unit sizes may encourage short-term rentals, increasing risks of noise, trash, and poor

-2. Environmental Impact
+upkeep.2.
+Environmental Impact

 o Extensive impervious surface near a creek raises flooding and runoff concerns.